GALWAY INTERNATIONAL OYSTER FESTIVAL

 Bar chat It was Shakespeare, in The Merry Wives of Windsor, who came up with that ‘world’s your oyster’ idea.
 The line goes: ‘The world’s mine oyster, which I with sword will open.’

 • Book tickets for events at the festival marquee.
 Some really good revelry – from jazz cabarets to champagne swilling – happens here.
 Go to www.galwayoysterfest.com for details.

 • Book taxis ahead of time, since they can be difficult to find among the streets and crowds.
 One reliable firm is Galway Taxis (+353 (0)91 561111).

-• Explore one of Galway’s hidden gems: Nora Barnacle House, a small museum focusing on James Joyce and his wife.
+• Explore one of Galway’s lesser-known delights: Nora Barnacle House, a small museum focusing on James Joyce and his wife.